-The New Generic Top-Level Domain (gTLD) Subsequent Procedures Policy Development Process (PDP) Working Group is set to meet on Saturday, 7 March 2020 and Monday, 9 March 2020.
+The New Generic Top-Level Domain (gTLD) Subsequent Procedures Policy Development Process (PDP) Working Group is set to meet on Tuesday, 23 June 2020 from 00:30-02:00 UTC.
+The working group also expects to meet at one of its normally rotating times on Thursday, 25 June, where it will at a minimum allow observers.
 The working group will continue reviewing draft final recommendations and seek resolution for outstanding topics.